macieksal/GameLibrary/README.md

 GameLibrary
 ===========

-Project started on 23rd of November 2016, made with Symfony2 Framework, Friends of Symfony Bundle, MySQL (Doctrine), jQuery and a simple bootstrap to make page more appealing.
+Project started on 23rd of November 2016, made with Symfony2 Framework, Friends of Symfony Bundle, MySQL (Doctrine), jQuery and a simple bootstrap to make page more eye appealing.

 Project includes MySQL database with relations many to many (categories), many to one (comments - ajax).
-Some queries are made by AJAX (no page reload) like rating of the entity, adding comments or adding a new position to the database.
+Some queries are made by AJAX like rating of the entity, adding comments or adding a new position to the database.
 Project also includes full registration/login system using Friends of Symfony Bundle, twig templates and JavaScript scripts to provide better user friendly experience.

 Screenshots below!